 - Lemon juice

-Most recipes just call for a tablespoon or so.
-To make the paste, just combine a teaspoon of each to make 1 1/2 tablespoons.
+Most recipes just call for a tablespoon or so of tamarind paste.
+To make the paste substitute, just combine a teaspoon of each ingredient to make 1 1/2 tablespoons of the paste.

 - 1 tsp Dates

 - Combine everything a bowl of water and allow to soften for about 30 minutees.

 - Strain the water and blend the mixture until smooth.

 - This recipe makes 1 1/2 tablespoons of tamarind paste substitute.